 This is not just a case of semantics.
 “No” may be easier and to the point but it lacks a training component.
 As Christian parents, we have to diligently keep the mindset that our job is not simply to stop behavior, but to train and equip.
 Plus, the alternatives to just saying “no” place the emphasis on what you would rather see your child do and not just what you don’t want them to do.

 Pausing is one of the greatest parenting tools at your fingertips.
 When your child asks for something, take a moment.
 Ask for more information.
 Get your facts straight.
 Then, if the answer needs to be “no,” so be it.
 At least you will be confident enough in your answer to stick to it.
-And if you can’t come to a conclusion at that moment, simply say, “I need some time to think about this.”
-If they continue to push, you can add, “If you feel you need an answer right now, it will have to be ‘no’.”
+And if you can’t come to a conclusion at that moment, simply say, “I need some time to think about this, but I will get back to you when I decide.”